4 min read

 Finding the right accommodation is key to helping you build the confidence and life skills that will make living in halls a time of amazing memories and even better friendships.

-So, let’s take a look at the kind of university accommodation that’s available, how to choose where you want to live and how to apply for your accommodation.
+So, let’s take a look at how to choose where you want to live, the kind of university accommodation that’s available and how to apply for your accommodation.

-You’re spoiled for choice when it comes to your student accommodation options.
-Firstly, there’s three types of accommodation:
+You’re spoilt for choice when it comes to your student accommodation options.
+Firstly, there are three types of accommodation:

-• Managed partnership accommodation – owned by a private company who will manage your tenancy, while the university manages your application and allocation
+• Managed partnership accommodation – owned by a private company that will manage your tenancy while the university manages your application and allocation

 • Private accommodation – owned and managed by private landlords

-And you can choose between studio apartments that include a sleeping area with en suite facilities plus a lounge/kitchen area for your sole use, or shared flats that are usually for four to six students with a range of shared or en suite facilities.
+You can choose between studio apartments that include a sleeping area with en suite facilities plus a lounge/kitchen area for your sole use, or flats with multiple bedrooms and a range of shared or en suite facilities.

-At Newcastle, you’ll find both University-owned and managed partnership accommodation ranging from traditional university residences to ultra-modern city centre apartments.
-All offer a fantastic range of facilities and room types, so there really are lots of options to choose from!
+At Newcastle, you’ll find both University-owned and managed partnership accommodation.
+Our accommodation is self-catering, offering a fantastic range of facilities and room types, so there really are lots of options to choose from!

 What is included in student accommodation?

-In our university accommodation you can expect all rooms to include a bed, desk, chair, wardrobe and shelving, but then you can select from:
+In our accommodation, you can expect all rooms to include a bed, desk, chair, wardrobe and shelving, but then you can select from:

-• en suite facilities – you have a private bathroom with shower, washbasin and toilet
+• rooms with en suite facilities – standard bedroom with a private bathroom that features a shower, washbasin, and toilet

-• premium en suite facilities – larger bedrooms with en suite facilities that can also include a bath
+• rooms with premium en suite facilities – larger bedrooms with en suite facilities that can also include a bath

 Where you’ll live